pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/OOW (Non-US) JIRA.md

 Vix will also check the payment status once a day and assign the JIRA issue back to agent.

-Once the invoice is confirmed as paid, please updated the JIRA issue status from 'Awaiting Payment' to 'In Progress'.
+Once the invoice is confirmed as paid, please updated the JIRA issue status from 'Awaiting Payment' to 'To Do'.

 ---
 For who is going to do this:
->JIRA Status: 'Awaiting Payment' -> 'In Progress'
+>JIRA Status: 'Awaiting Payment' -> 'To Do'
 >
 >Assignee: Agent who requests the RMA